We personally test products and may receive a commission if you shop through the links on this page. Learn more.

 Delta-8 THC appears to be legal in South Dakota.
-The state passed its own bill to legalize hemp and hemp-derived products.
+The state passed a bill legalizing hemp and hemp-derived products.

 Read on to learn more about delta-8’s legal status in South Dakota.

 If you want to buy high-quality delta 8 THC products, we recommend Moonwlkr.
 It’s a transparent brand that provides up-to-date potency and contaminant third-party lab test results, which are crucial for getting a safe and effective delta 8 product.

 South Dakota Delta-8 THC Laws

 Delta-8 and other hemp-derived products are legal in South Dakota.

 The bill defines hemp as:

 Hemp” or “industrial hemp,” the plant Cannabis sativa L. and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta -9 tetrahydrocannabinol concentration of not more than three-tenths of one percent on a dry weight basisSouth Dakota HB 1008